ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

 }
 {CODE-BLOCK/}

-    The code that uses the indexed data will look no different than if the index included no compound field, but as the data is pre-sorted will produce much faster results.
+    The query that uses the indexed data will look no different than if the index included no compound field, but produce the results much faster.

-    {CODE-BLOCK:csharp}
+    {CODE-TABS}
+{CODE-TAB-BLOCK:csharp:Query}
 using (var s = store.OpenSession())
 {
     // Use the internal optimization previously created by the added compount field